Princess-org/Princess/README.md

 var a = 42
 let b = 8

-var c: *int // Can be reassigned var d: &int let e: *int // Can not be reassigned, would have to be initialized here! let f: &int

-c = d = e = f = *a // Allowed
-d = f = *b // Allowed
-c = e = *b // Not allowed

-// TLDR: You can make &int point to a var, but *int can't point to a let
+var c: *int             // Mutable pointer to a variable let d: *int = *a        // Constant pointer to a variable var e: *let int         // Pointer to a constant let f: *let int = *b    // Constant pointer to a constant
 ```

 Take the address of foo: `*foo`.
 Read: "pointer to foo"
 Take the value of foo: `@foo`.
 Read: "value at foo"

 Pointer arithmetic like C.
-Pointes can be used with array postfix notation.

 #### Void pointer:
 The void pointer is simply `*`, as well as a void reference `&`